taih304/Linux-Shell/MCU interaction/DRF1605H zigbee module.md

-DRF1605H Zigbee module is able to communication with other MCU by UART with 3.3V logic level.
+DRF1605H Zigbee module is able to communicate with other MCU by UART with 3.3V logic level.
 So it is able to communicate and configured with computer when connected by CP2102.

 ### Connection